nir0k/simple_file_server/README.md

-# Файловый Менеджер на Go
+# File server on Golang
 This project is a web application that implements a file manager with user authentication via PAM.
 The application supports both HTTP and HTTPS protocols.

 ## **Features**